 5. The iPhone 11 Has the Same Screen Size

 Aside from the iPhone 12 mini, the newest generation of iPhone offers a 6.1-inch screen and weighs approximately one-third of a pound—just like the iPhone 11.
-Those looking for a bigger screen will be disappointed, while others who prefer a smaller smartphone can trade in their old phone and score a 4.7-inch iPhone SE for up to $140 off, which is a 35% discount.
+Those looking for a bigger screen will be disappointed, while others who prefer a smaller smartphone can trade in their old phone and score a 4.7-inch iPhone SE for up to $120 off.
 Plus, the SE retails for $400; almost half the price of the 12 before any extra discounts.

 6. It Doesn’t Even Come With a Charger!